 ISD's role

-The Institute for Strategic Dialogue (ISD) and ISD Germany will coordinate the coalition to provide space for the participating stakeholders to exchange ideas.
-Additionally, the think- and do-tank will contribute its innovative research on the threat landscape of online antisemitism.
-This will create space for the coalition to discuss and develop measures to respond to current developments as they occur.
+The Institute for Strategic Dialogue (ISD) and ISD Germany is coordinating the coalition to provide space for the participating stakeholders to exchange ideas.
+Additionally, the think- and do-tank contributes its innovative research on the threat landscape of online antisemitism.
+The aim is to create space for the coalition to discuss and develop measures to respond to current developments as they occur.

 About CCOA